|Photo by form PxHere/ Public Domain|

 The blues has a history that goes back well over a hundred years and is music that has a timeless quality to it.
 Songs that were recorded anywhere from 25, 50, 60, 80 or even 100 years ago still possess the haunting groove they did when they first hit the airways.
 In this two-part series, we consider some of the classics to wrap your ears around.
 In this first part, we look at six great bluesmen, who are a great start for anyone looking to explore the blues in depth.
-The second part on six great blues women is coming soon.
+And at some future point, we will consider blues women.

 Lightnin’ Hopkins – Awful Dreams